addiscent/vagrant-ruby-rails/README.md

 ### Caveats And Known Issues

-###### The computer used for development of this project is a generic _AMD/Linux_ box running _Ubuntu Desktop 14.04 LTS_.
-If you install this _guest-vbox_ on _OS X_ or _Windows_, you are venturing into unexplored territory; installation may be successful, or it may not.
-Which of the two is unknown as of this writing.
-For _OS X_ or _Windows_, you may also need to install other software unknown to the author of this document.

 ##### "works on my machine"

 This product, at this time, is in the _alpha_ stage of development.
-Extensive testing has not been done on its components, only its gross operation has been confirmed .  _Host_ hardware and _host_ OS environment testing has been limited to the single generic _AMD/Ubuntu Linux_ box used for development.
+Extensive testing has not been done on its components, only its gross operation has been confirmed .  _Host_ hardware and _host_ OS environment testing has been limited to the single generic _AMD/Ubuntu Linux/Windows_ box used for development.

+Your feedback is appreciated, especially with regard to success or problems using this product on _OS X_.

 ### Licensing And Disclaimer